-It takes up to 2 weeks to register a legal entity in Idaho.
+It takes up to 2 weeks to register a legal entity in Idaho after finishing the operating agreement.
 You can opt for expedited processing if you want to speed up the process.

-To change the name of your LLC in Idaho, you must file an Amendment to Certificate of Organization Limited Liability Company form with the Secretary of State.
+To change the name of your LLC, you must file an Amendment to Certificate of Organization form with the Secretary of State.
 You can submit the amendment online and pay a $30 fee.

 What Is a Governor of an LLC in Idaho?

-A governor is a person owner who is elected by the members of a limited liability company to perform managerial duties for the LLC.
+An LLC governor is a person owner who is elected by the members of an LLC to perform managerial duties for the LLC.